SheasTech-School/StartHere/README.md

 # StartHere

 The goal to enter a career in Cybersecurity, Linux Systems Administration, Cloud DevOps or a Networking Engineer is just like anything else.
-You can out what you put in as far as effort.
+You get out what you put in as far as effort.

 If you spend no real time on your prospective career option, do not expect any genuine returns.